nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     1. Other incorrect copy commands to try: `copy email`, `copy email n/x` (where x is a name not in the list of contacts), `copy phone t/y` (where y is a tag not in the list of contacts), `copy phone m/z` (where z is a module not in the list of modules)<br>
        Expected: Status message will be an error message.

+### Viewing a selected meeting details

+1. View a selected meeting's agenda and notes

+    1. Prerequisites: Meeting is a valid meeting.

+    1. Test case: `meeting view m/CS1100 n/Weekly Meeting` <br>
+       Expected: Selected meeting panel should display the correct meeting.
+User can toggle between viewing the meeting's agenda or notes by clicking on the corresponding Agenda or Notes tab.

+### Change to light theme

+1. Switch the application theme to light theme

+   1. Test case: `light` <br>
+      Expected: Application should switch to light theme and status message should say "Light theme set successfully."

+### Change to dark theme

+1. Switch the application theme to dark theme

+   1. Test case: `dark` <br>
+      Expected: Application should switch to dark theme and status message should say "Dark theme set successfully."